 - Go through the split valley and manually fix polygons that need to be enclosed.
 (Areas where the stream does not intersect a polygon will be considered disconnected from the floodplain.
 See figure below.)

-- Add a field (type short int) to the split valley bottom feature and name it “Connected”.
+- Add a field (type = Short Integer) to the split valley bottom feature and name it “Connected”.

 - Make sure you are still editing the split valley bottom.